geogardenclub/geogardenclub.github.io/docs/develop/onboarding.md

 # Onboarding

-Welcome, new GGC Alpha Release developer!
-This page provides a checklist of things required to get started developing our technology.
+Welcome, new GGC developer!
+This page provides a checklist of things required to get started with our technology.

 ## Site access